• Skip to primary navigation

 Vegan curry ketchup in a pan with water being added, and with vegan Worcestershire sauce.

-4. Pour in the ketchup, Worcestershire sauce and 5 tbsp of water, stir and gently simmer for 5 minutes.
+4. Pour in the ketchup, Worcestershire sauce and 5 tablespoon of water, stir and gently simmer for 5 minutes.

 5. Time for a taste – is it sweet enough?
 Does it have enough of a vinegary edge?
 Is it runny enough?
 Different brands of ingredients have different flavours and consistencies, so add the sugar, vinegar or more water to get the right taste and consistency for you.